Keyes and Clabaugh Slug the Barons

-Ninety years ago on June 16, 1932, Nashville returns to Sulphur Dell to begin a 12-game home stand by splitting a double header with Birmingham.
-The Barons won the first game, 11-7; in the second the Vols return the favor, 13-12.
+On June 16, 1932, Nashville began a 12-game home stand by splitting a double header with Birmingham.
+The Barons won the first game, 11-7; in the second the Vols returned the favor, 13-12.

-In the opener, Moose Clabaugh hurt his knee in a first-inning collision at first base and is taken out, but sluggrf a pinch-hit home run against the ice house wall beyond the right-field fence in the bottom of the seventh inning of the nightcap to give the Vols the win.
+In the opener, Moose Clabaugh hurt his knee in a first-inning collision at first base and was taken out, but slugged a pinch-hit home run against the ice house wall beyond the right-field fence in the bottom of the seventh inning of the nightcap to give the Vols the win.

 Earlier in the game, Stanley Keyes, right-handed hitting left fielder, hit home runs number 20 and 21.
-The second one clears the center-field fence just to the right of the flag pole and hits a telephone cable.
+The second one cleared the center-field fence just to the right of the flag pole and hit a telephone cable.
 Should the path of the homer not been stopped, it is estimated the distance of the blast would have been 460 feet.

-At the end of the season, Clabaugh and Keyes will combin for 67 total round-trippers, far short of the record set two seasons prior, when Vols first baseman Jim Poole slugged 50 home runs and second baseman Jay Partridge added 40 to set a Southern Association record of 90 tallies.
+When the 1932 season ended, Clabaugh and Keyes had combined for 67 total round-trippers, far short of the record set two seasons prior, when Vols first baseman Jim Poole slugged 50 home runs and second baseman Jay Partridge added 40 to set a Southern Association record of 90 tallies.

 Sources